Defence of democracy and neutrality

 Coat of arms of the military club of arms from its 30-year-anniversary in 1909. |

 The sportsmanship and social cohesion in the gunclubs worked against social dislocation and resurrection, mitigated the danger of war from within, especially during times of economic dispair.
-Switzerland is a small country whose natural environment doesn't provide a land base for growing enough food for its population.

-Switzerland used to be a poor country that even sent people away
+Switzerland used to be a poor country

-Therefore, she needs to import food and other things that need to be paid for, requiring her to produce specialized industrial products for export.
-Before industrialization, Switzerland was one of the poorest regions of Europe, with not enough arable land for food production for her population, the Alps with their steep slopes and harsh winter climate taking up a large part of the country.
-The large families of the mountain farmers could hardly feed themselves.
+Before industrialization, Switzerland was one of the poorest regions of Europe.
+The large families of the mountain farmers could hardly feed themselves, even though until the 1960s they mostly produced for self-sufficiency, often only bringing fattened calves, butter and cheese to market from remote Alpine farms and pastures in order to buy items for daily use that they couldn't produce themselves.
 Therefore many had to leave the country and seek their fortune elsewhere.
 Sometimes the poor were even sent abroad by local authorities, as was explained at a tourist tour of the Alpine village of Elm in the Canton of Glarus.
-In that mountain town, a slate quarry collapsed in 1881, leaving many families without the breadwinner and farmers and workers without work and wages.
+In that mountain town, a slate quarry collapsed in 1881, leaving many families without the breadwinner and without work and wages.
 There were not enough funds to fix the quarry and care for so many people without the means to support themselves, so the town council sent out a scout to claim land in the United States.
 Nothing was ever heard of him.
-The ones picked out to leave had their passage paid for and had to go into an uncertain future in a foreign country anyway.
+The ones picked out to leave, had their passage paid for, but had to go into an uncertain future in a foreign country.

 The Poor Man of the Toggenburg

-Poor young Swiss men, who had no means of finding work to support themselves, whose families were often indebted, were spirited away by racketeers and recruiters from foreign military powers, such as the diarist and writer of social history to become known as the Poor Man of the Toggenburg, Ulrich Bräker (1735-1798), from my Swiss home region.
+Poor young Swiss men, who had no means of finding work to support themselves, whose families were often indebted, were spirited away by racketeers and recruiters from foreign military powers, such as the diarist and writer of social history to become known as the Poor Man of the Tockenburg, Ulrich Bräker (1735-1798), from my Swiss home region.

 |